ARCHETYPE Light projection test (openEHR-EHR-OBSERVATION.light_projection_test.v0)

 events

-Any eventAny event: Default, unspecified point in time or interval event which may be explicitly defined in a template or at run-time.
+Any eventAny event: Default, unspecified point-in-time event which may be explicitly defined in a template or at run-time.

 data